Observe and record animal behaviour

 Punnett Squares

-• A Punnett square is a diagram used to predict the genetic makeup (genotype) and appearance (phenotype) of offspring based on the genes of the parents.
+• A Punnett square is a diagram used to predict the genetic makeup (genotype) and appearance (phenotype) of offspring based on the parent's genes.

 • For example, if a black-furred dog (heterozygous) is bred with a brown-furred dog (homozygous recessive), a Punnett square can help predict the possible fur colours of their puppies.